pinpoint-positioning/pinpoint-easylocate-ios/README.md

 }
 ```

-Connect to a tracelet and start positioning:
+Preferably use this function, to connect and directly start positioning mode (2+3):

 ```swift
 if let tracelet = discoveredTracelets.first {